-Mortgage companies do a good job of figuring out your pre-approval maximum based on your current income, debt, and savings, but 'maximum' and 'comfortable' are often dollar amounts worlds away from one another.
+Mortgage companies are good at figuring out your pre-approval maximum based on quantitative data like your current income, debt, and savings.
+But a maximum dollar amount and a comfortable one might be drastically different.

-- Do you have older parents who may need financial assistance that would detract from your ability to pay your own bills?
+- Do you have older parents who may need financial assistance?

 - How are your handyman skills?
 Are you prepared for the many costs of owning a home outside the mortgage?
 Or will your home fall into disrepair and suddenly require large chunks of your income to get things running smoothly again?

-A multitude of factors determine how much money you could comfortably allot for a house payment each month, and the maximum pre-approval amount is most often way above the amount most people want to spend, if they're evaluating their budget honestly.
+Many factors determine what might make a comfortable house payment.
+The maximum pre-approval amount often far exceeds the amount most people want to spend if they're evaluating their budget honestly.

-How to calculate a house payment you could afford
+How to calculate a house payment you can afford

-These basic formulas give you different ways to roughly calculate suggested maximum monthly payments:
+Here are a few ways to roughly calculate the suggested maximum monthly payments:

-- Mortgage payments: The simplest calculation simply suggests that you should not pay more than 28 percent of your income for a home loan.
-If your household earns $10,000 a month, than you should not consider a monthly a principal plus interest payment greater than $2,800.
+- Mortgage payments: The most straightforward calculation suggests you should pay no more than 28 percent of your income for a home loan.
+If your household earns $10,000 a month, you should not consider a monthly payment (principal plus interest) higher than $2,800.

-- Total cost of homeownership: You can make a burdensome mistake if you only consider your new mortgage payment as the total cost of homeownership.
+- The total cost of homeownership: You can make a burdensome mistake if you only consider your new mortgage payment as the total cost of homeownership.
 Add the sum for principal plus interest to future homeowners insurance, property taxes, neighborhood association dues, and some reasonable estimates for upkeep.
 This sum should total less than 32 percent of your total income.
-If your household earns $10,000, this sum should not be greater than $3,200.
+If your household earns $10,000, this sum should not be higher than $3,200.

 - All debt: If you already have considerable debt, you should total it and then add in the total cost of homeownership, and that number should not exceed 40 percent of your income.
-With a $10K a month income, your total debt obligations should not exceed $4,000.
+With a $10K a month income, your total debt obligations (including your monthly mortgage payment) should not exceed $4,000.

-It's impossible to suggest using just one of these formulas.
-Factors like existing debt or local property taxes can vary so much.
+It's impossible to suggest using just one of these formulas since factors like existing debt and local property taxes can vary so much.

-If property taxes and homeowners insurance premiums in one community push you over the threshold for the kind of house you hope to buy, you might either need to seek a cheaper community or adjust your ideas about the sort of home you really need.
+If property taxes and homeowners insurance premiums in one community push you over the threshold for the kind of house you hope to buy, you either need to find a more affordable community or reevaluate how much house you really need.